uptane/uptane-standard/uptane-standard.md

 ### The Snapshot role {#snapshot_role}

-The Snapshot role SHALL produce and sign metadata about all Targets metadata the repository releases, including the current version number and hash of the main Targets metadata, and the version numbers and hashes of all delegated targets metadata, as described in {{snapshot_meta}}.
+A repository's Snapshot role SHALL produce and sign metadata about all Targets metadata the repository releases, including the current version number and hash of the top-level Targets metadata, and the version numbers and hashes of all delegated targets metadata, as described in {{snapshot_meta}}.

 ### The Timestamp role {#timestamp_role}

-The Timestamp role SHALL produce and sign metadata indicating whether there are new metadata or images on the repository.
+A repository's Timestamp role SHALL produce and sign metadata indicating whether there are new metadata or images on the repository.
 It MUST do so by signing the metadata about the Snapshot metadata file.

 ## Metadata structures {#meta_structures}